Covid 19: Exams FAQs

 How I can contact Customer Service?

-While our offices are closed, our customer services teams will support you via firstname.lastname@example.org.
-Response time might be longer than usual due to the circumstances.
-We are grateful for your patience and understanding and will be in touch as soon as possible.
+Our customer services teams will support you via firstname.lastname@example.org.
+We will be in touch as soon as possible.